Nine O'Clock Service

-The Nine O'Clock Service was a youth-orientated alternative Christian worship service started in 1986 at St Thomas' Church in Crookes, Sheffield, England, by a group of musicians and artists.
+The Nine O'Clock Service ("NOS") was a Christian young adult alternative evangelical movement started in 1986 at St Thomas' Church in Crookes, Sheffield, England, by a group of musicians and artists.
 The service and the group associated with it grew to national prominence, but the service was stopped in 1995 following allegations of sexual and emotional abuse.

 Origins

 Beginning as a simple alternative format service under the leadership of Chris Brain, the group responsible for it developed a leadership structure that was endorsed by the leadership of St Thomas' Church.
 The average age of the members was 24 for much of NOS's life.
 The membership was significantly from non-church backgrounds.

 Starting with about 10 people who worked on designing and creating the services, the congregation grew to almost 600 members while resident at St Thomas' Church.
 Main themes included care for the planet and concern about its abuse, simple lifestyle and development of relationships with non-churched people.

 By 1988, David Lunn, then Bishop of Sheffield, sanctioned a move to a new site at Ponds Forge Rotunda in the centre of Sheffield.
 Around the same time, Chris Brain underwent training to be ordained as a priest in the Church of England.
 The Planetary Mass at Pond's Forge was marked by both bold liturgical experimentation and naive hopefulness.
 The suspended Roman Catholic priest and American Dominican theologian Matthew Fox was consulted.

+According to a former member, Brain said that NOS was "discovering a postmodern definition of sexuality in the church".
+His entourage included "postmodern nuns", who wore black Lycra miniskirts and lingerie, performed household chores for Brain, and put Brain to bed with "sexual favours".